-\\ Make-up and late work is not allowed in this course training.
+Make-up and late work is not allowed in this course training.
 Due to the fact that this is a hands-on training and participatory lecture/exercise course it is in the full understanding of all students who are enrolled to adhere to this written documentation that there will be no make-up, or late work accepted by the professor.
 This course is designed to function at a rate that is comprehensive and complementary towards time and individual growth.
 Failure to complete work/tasks assigned by the professor will be determined by the prioritizing, focusing, and commitment of all students enrolled.
-Please be advised that with all group related assignments it is up to each individual to establish a understanding of trust and dedication with their assigned partners to meet ALL deadlines for assignments in order to receive a grade.
-REMEMBER: If you fail your partner in any manner that reflects their grade you will automatically fail this class.
-DO NOT TAKE THIS LIGHTLY.